 Dear Hugo, today is the day that you'll (hopefully) have finished the Rotterdam marathon.
 If so, then that's AWESOME.
 If you managed to finish within 4 hours, BRAVO.
 But even if you didn't finish it at all, just remember why you signed up in the first place: to challenge yourself, both physically and mentally.

-Just know that you really challenged yourself and did your best, so you should be great either way!
+Just know that you really challenged yourself and did your best, so you should feel proud either way!

 You see what I mean, right?

-Future self journaling prevents your human brain from equating your happiness with the achievement of a particular goal.
-I remembered myself that I should be happy for even trying to run the marathon, instead of focusing too much of my energy on some imaginary goal.
+Future-self journaling prevents your human brain from equating your happiness with the achievement of a particular goal.
+I remembered that I should be happy for even trying to run the marathon, instead of focusing too much of my energy on some imaginary goal.

-It all comes down to this: Happiness = Expactations minus reality.
+It all comes down to this: Happiness = Expectations minus reality.
 Future self journaling helps you keep your expectations in check.